visciang/cake/README.md

 app:
     FROM alpine:3.18.5
-    COPY --from=+build /hello /usr/bin/hello
+    COPY --from=+compile /hello /usr/bin/hello
     ENTRYPOINT ["/usr/bin/hello"]
 ```

-- `build` and `app` are targets defined in the Cakefile.
+- `compile` and `app` are targets defined in the Cakefile.
-- each target (`build` and `app`) encompasses a series of Docker-like commands, forming the jobs required to accomplish the specified task.
+- each target (`compile` and `app`) encompasses a series of Docker-like commands, forming the jobs required to accomplish the specified task.

 ### DAG

 Targets collectively form the Directed Acyclic Graph (DAG) of the pipeline.
 The DAG represents the workflow of tasks and their dependencies, ensuring a structured execution flow without circular references.

 - **Dependencies**: targets can have dependencies on other targets.
-For example, the app target depends on the successful execution of the build target in the example above.
+For example, the `app` target depends on the successful execution of the `compile` target in the example above.

 - **Execution Order**: Cake determines the execution order based on the DAG structure, ensuring that dependent targets are executed only after their dependencies successfully complete.